 2. Rich Source of Iron

-An excellent source of iron, Rambutan is a great snack to keep the haemoglobin levels in a pregnant woman under check.
+An excellent source of iron, rambutan is a great snack that will keep the haemoglobin levels in a pregnant woman under check.
 As it is rich in iron, it helps reduce fatigue in expectant mothers.

 3. Fights Common Ailments

-Rambutan helps in digestion and reduces constipation and diarrhoea with its phosphorus content.
-It helps expectant mothers to fight against common cold, flu, headache and fever and stay healthy throughout their pregnancy.
-Try adding Rambutan to your daily diet to reduce the risk of falling ill.
+Rambutan helps in digestion, and reduces constipation and diarrhoea with its phosphorus content.
+It helps expectant mothers to fight against common cold, flu, headache, and fever and stay healthy throughout their pregnancy.
+Add rambutan to your daily diet to reduce the risk of falling ill.